overture-stack/docs/website/docs/deploy-docs/01-prelude.md

 - Minimize technical overhead
 - Build a foundation for production deployment

-Prelude is developed in the open — see the [**overture-stack/prelude**](https://github.com/overture-stack/prelude) repository for the source, the latest demos, and full setup details.
+Prelude is developed in the open; see the [**overture-stack/prelude**](https://github.com/overture-stack/prelude) repository for the source, the latest demos, and full setup details.

 :::important
 Prelude is **not intended for production environments**.
 It serves as a preparatory tool to ensure successful production deployments.
 We will be actively improving resources to support teams transitioning from Prelude to production.
 :::

-We welcome feedback and suggestions—please share them via our [ideas forum](https://github.com/overture-stack/docs/discussions/categories/ideas).
+We welcome feedback and suggestions; please share them via our [ideas forum](https://github.com/overture-stack/docs/discussions/categories/ideas).

 ## Development Phases